tvoytsoy/Remember/README.md

 Use Mnemonics: Create memory aids or associations with the words to make them stick more effectively.
 - To add some rewards for students who study good
 - Do in instagram lots of ads and to buy some commercial from yt guys who teach how to pass exams
-- Also I can test it in the university
+- Testing it in the university
+- To close reminder choose right option
+# QUESTIONS TO THINK OF
+- client-server communication
+- how to send photos
+- how to send photos in notifications
+- how to use widgets
+-